Home » Great Lakes States Directory » Michigan Military History

 Established in 1940 to take the place of National guard units that were transferred to federal service, about 6,000 troops were organized for home service.
 This volume has brief histories for each of the units that were stationed in various places around the State of Michigan.

-State Summary of War Casualties [Michigan] – Michigan Military
+State Summary of War Casualties [Michigan] – World War II and Michigan

 U.S. Navy Office of Public Information